gmac/schema-stitching-handbook/versioning-schema-releases/README.md

 }
 ```

 Of course, this sort of reload trigger **should not** be exposed in public APIs.
-You should [filter](https://www.graphql-tools.com/docs/api/modules/_packages_utils_src_filterschema_#filterschema) this sort of utility out of public-facing schemas, or use a separate non-GraphQL endpoint (such as a REST service) to trigger the action.
+You should [remove this sort of utility](../curating-descriptions-and-fields) from public-facing schemas, or use a separate non-GraphQL endpoint (such as a REST service) to trigger the action.

 ## Summary